IHEC/ihec-metadata/specs/Ihec_metadata_specification.md

 __MOLECULE_ONTOLOGY_URI__ - (Ontology: SO) links to molecule ontology information.

 __MOLECULE__ - (Controlled Vocabulary) The type of molecule that was extracted from the biological material.
-Include one of the following: total RNA, polyA RNA, cytoplasmic RNA, nuclear RNA, genomic DNA, protein, or other.
+Include one of the following: total RNA, polyA RNA, cytoplasmic RNA, nuclear RNA, small RNA, genomic DNA, protein, or other.

 ## Chromatin Accessibility